-Before you purchase a new video card you need to know what your Motherboard will accept.
+Before you purchase a new video card (GPU) you need to know what your Motherboard will accept.
 You also should check to see if you have On-Board Video, that is where the Video output connector is part of the Motherboard itself.
 Take a look at my webpage on identifying the connectors on the rear of your PC.

 Video Cards have some major differences that you must understand.
 They are PCI cards, AGP cards and PCI Express cards, which fit into a different type of slot as show in the picture below:

 Next there is the type of connector that connects the Video card to the Monitor.
 There are five types used on modern computers: VGA, DVI-D, HDMIk, Display Port and USB-C Thunderbolt.
 Check your Monitor and your Computer to see which connecter(s) they have.
 You can not plug HDMI into a DVI-D unless you have a adapter.